sbeyer/dimacs-irp-verifier/README.md

 [✘]$ python3 verify.py instances/S_abs5n5_4_L3.dat solutions/algo3
 solutions/algo3/out_S_abs5n5_4_L3.txt: Solution verification error: Day 3: Route 1: inventory level of customer 4 too high; got 173, expected <= 162
 ```

+Special mode:
+ * intention: allow use informational output from a solver in development for
+   verification; such a solver might output intermediate solutions
+ * the mode is enabled if there is a line beginning with `#` in the solution file
+ * `#` lines are printed by the verification tool, but ignored for verification
+ * non-`#` lines before the first solution are ignored
+ * every solution is checked